AfrazH2073/cse15l-lab-reports/lab3.md

 ` grep -c `

-I found the grep -c command from ChatGPT
+I found the grep -c command from chatgpt and asking chatgpt for alternate ways to use the grep command

 ` grep -c "age" `